swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-21-move-the-ml-experiment-code-to-the-cloud.md

 !!! abstract "Take away"

-    - **Remote Git repositories enable team collaboration**: By pushing your local Git repository to GitHub or GitLab, you create a centralized source of truth that all team members can access, clone, and contribute to.
+    - **Remote Git repositories enable team collaboration**: By pushing your local Git repository to GitHub, you create a centralized source of truth that all team members can access, clone, and contribute to.
     - **SSH keys provide secure, passwordless authentication**: Setting up SSH authentication eliminates the need to enter credentials with every push/pull operation, streamlining your workflow while maintaining security.